void-squad/autonova-backend/payments-billing-service/DOCS.md

   * Listens to project completion and **marks the invoice due**.
   * Uses **Stripe Elements** to embed the card form in our UI; PBS creates/reuses **Stripe PaymentIntents** for processing (no raw card data handled by PBS).
   * Processes **Stripe webhooks** to finalize payments.
-  * Exposes minimal REST APIs for listing/viewing invoices and starting a checkout.
+  * Exposes minimal REST APIs for listing/viewing invoices, starting a checkout, and recording offline payments.
   * Enforces auth using **Project Service roles**.
   * Provides a **downloadable PDF** for any invoice the caller is authorized to view.